|

 the surrounding small lakes are infested with mosquitoes,

-and therefore camping nearby requires nets and repellents.
+and therefore camping nearby requires nets or repellents.

-I have noticed that eating raw garlic (crushed in olive
+It was said that ating raw garlic (crushed in olive

 |